Dave-team/Knowledge-base/Principles.md

 - Don’t assume things, just go with the flow instead.
 Don’t overthink and don't try to control everything.
 Instead, open your heart and see what happens - allow yourself to be vulnerable.
 - Just tell yourself: it’s okay.
 I’ve got this.
 All will be well.
 - We want freedom.
 All kinds of freedom: freedom to do what I want, freedom from things I don’t want to do, freedom from my own emotions or things that may disturb my peace.
 Once you can solve your money problems, either by lowering your lifestyle or by making enough money, you want to retire.
 Retirement is when you stop sacrificing today for an imaginary tomorrow.
 When today is complete, in and of itself, you’re retired.
+- In every situation, no matter how bad it is, ask yourself: in which way can I turn this around to make it positive for me?
+Or: why is this a good thing?
+Interpret everything as positively for yourself.
+Remember that the brain doesn’t distinguish between imagination and reality
+- Sometimes there are uncomfortable situations and you just need to delve into them.
+E.g. at an airplane with babies shouting in both ears.
+Really feel the emotions and study them objectively.
+You will quickly get used to being in discomfort.
+Get out of your comfort zone
+- Each day is day one and each breath is a new arrival

 ## To live by:
 - What's important in life: